electinth/dataset-election-62-candidates/README.md

 ## Zone & Candidate Browsering Website
 This website has no database.
 This website provides a quick and simple way for users to see who are candidates in their area, using postcode.
 As zone and candidate data is rarely changed, a static website is sufficient to this purpose without the use of backend and database.
-Despite of few components needed to be developed, the static-site approach can be massively scaled, for example deployed behind a CDN service.
+Apart from few components needed to be developed, the static-site approach can be massively scaled, for example deployed behind a CDN service.

 This website has two components, front page, zone and party pages.
 The first page has a form for entering a postcode or address.
 We use React for HTML DOM manipulation.
 Zone and party pages are static files that are generated accordingly.
 Please see `generate-site.py` for more details.